Top

 10:30 AM — 12:30 PM: Visit the Guggenheim Museum

-It’s finally time to discover the emblem of Bilbao, the Guggenheim Museum.
+It’s finally time to discover the symbol of Bilbao: the Guggenheim Museum.

-Its unusual shape impresses from afar.
-Designed by the famous Frank Gehry, the museum itself is a masterpiece.
+Its unusual shape is striking even from afar.
+Designed by the famous Frank Gehry, the museum is a masterpiece in itself.

-It symbolizes a ship anchored by the river, clad in titanium, which reflects different shades of light throughout the day.
+It symbolizes a ship anchored along the riverbank, clad in titanium that reflects different hues depending on the light and time of day.

-The building is surrounded by unique and singular artworks, such as Mama by Louise Bourgeois.
+The building is surrounded by unique and iconic works of art, such as Maman by Louise Bourgeois.

 Bilbao en 2 jours